mobihack/aurora-comments/README.md

 | repo-not-specified   | A named site was not sent in the POST params.  |
 | success              | OK / Success.                                  |

+## FAQ
+Some Frequently Asked Questions and their answers.

+### How can I use this with Jekyll or any static?
+The goal of Aurora is only to provide endpoints to easily allow comments in a static website.
+The client side of the code could change according to their own use.
+So it is upto their own self to create the client side script.
+Please check [Example](./tree/master/docs/_include/comments.html) to see a simple implementation using `XMLHttpRequest` and DOM Manipulation.

+### Do you have plans for a standard client library?
+Yes, I do have.
+But an ETA is not available.

+### Why `now.sh`?
+`now.sh` is an easy to deploy tool with a free plan that can easily handle our workload.

 ## Contributing